 What is Single Loop Gastric Bypass?

-With Single Loop Gastric Bypass, weight loss occurs as a result of both malabsorption and a reduction of food intake.
+Single Loop Gastric Bypass assists with weight loss as a result of both malabsorption and a reduction of food intake.

 The Single Loop Gastric Bypass procedure involves a reduction in the size of the stomach to a tubular (or pouch) shape, which is then connected directly to the upper intestine for nutrient absorption.